 Bill’s own first Trial Lesson was in Scotland in 1970!
 He has been involved with aviation ever since – with a few annoying breaks to earn a living.

 When not instructing or towing, Bill flies his Antares 18 metre single seat glider on long cross-country flights and in Regional and National competitions.
 He is also an experienced power pilot with a PPL plus a lapsed Commercial Licence and Instrument Rating.

 Graham first started gliding in 1973 and has been gliding at various sites all in the UK.
 He completed his basic instructors course at RAF Halton in May 2008 and since then has mainly been instructing at Bidford where he also has a share in an ASW15b.

 Apart from gliding, Graham is also a powered pilot.

 Allan Wallace – Basic Instructor

 Dave started gliding in 2008 at Wrekin Gliding Club.
 He did his Basic Instructor course at RAF Odiham (Kestrel GC) in 2010 and his Assistant Cat at Buckminster GC (Saltby) in 2011, with completion at RAF Halton in 2013.
-He holds an EASA SPL(FI) gliding instructor rating and an NPPL aeroplane licence and also flies the tug.
+He completed his Full Instructor rating at Bidford in 2016.
+He holds an EASA SPL(FI) gliding instructor rating and NPPL aeroplane and motorglider licences and also flies the tug.